 Throughout a world, Wireless operators are getting ready to replace its services with new high-speed Tri-Band Carrier Aggregation technology, they’ve built during the past couple of years.

-It was the year of June 2013, when South Korea Telecom introduced the world’s first LTE-Advanced network via CA (carrier aggregation) with a commercial smart-phone use with the service, which the carrier said was a world’s first.
+Time of the June 2013 year, when South Korea Telecom introduced the world’s first LTE-Advanced network via CA (carrier aggregation).
+It was basically with a commercial smart-phone use along with the service which the carrier said was a world’s first.

 Benefits of LTE-A and LTE-U